paulrobertlloyd/paulrobertlloyd-v4/src/_content/discussions/2008-09-30-taking_flight.md

   date: 2008-10-03T13:06:41+01:00
   url: http://justbeyondthebridge.co.uk
   content: |
-    I'm not sure how it escaped my feed reader, but the new design completely missed me until I saw it in the 'pack newsletter.
+    I’m not sure how it escaped my feed reader, but the new design completely missed me until I saw it in the ’pack newsletter.

     I very much like the pixel map.
 The links in the footer are a little strong, but I can cope with that.